mars-project/mars/docs/source/development/overview.rst

 on top of it, the distributed execution layer is decoupled into a few services includes:

-1. Session service.
+1. :ref:`Session service <session_service>`.
 Manage sessions.
 Each session is isolated, the data in one session can not be seen from another session.
-2. Cluster service.
+2. :ref:`Cluster service <cluster_service>`.
 Monitor entire cluster.
-3. Meta service.
+3. :ref:`Meta service <meta_service>`.
 Store meta of Mars objects, like shape of tensor etc.
-4. Storage service.
+4. :ref:`Storage service <storage_service>`.
 Data can be put and get from storage service, functionalities like data spilling and data transfer between workers are integrated in storage service as well.
-5. Task service.
+5. :ref:`Task service <task_service>`.
 When user called ``.execute()`` method, a task will be submitted to this service.
 Task service will try to tile a high-level coarse-grained computational graph into a low-level fine-grained graph in which each node in the graph is a subtask.
 This subtask graph will be handed over to scheduling service.
-6. Scheduling service.
+6. :ref:`Scheduling service <scheduling_service>`.
 Accept a subtask graph, and schedule the subtasks to workers for execution according to many highly optimized scheduling strategies.
-7. Subtask service.
+7. :ref:`Subtask service <subtask_service>`.
 Accept a subtask, execute them, then put data into storage, record meta in meta service, report back result to task service.
-8. Lifecycle service.
-Each Mars objects as well as chunk owns a reference count in lifecycle service, when reference count reaches 0, notify storage service to remove data, and tell meta service to remove meta.
+8. :ref:`Lifecycle service <lifecycle_service>`.
+Each Mars objects as well
+   as chunk owns a reference count in lifecycle service, when reference count reaches 0, notify storage service to remove data, and tell meta service to remove meta.

 Code Structure
 ==============